AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 -	~{ Create a texture template }~
 -	~{ Create a texture category }~

-## Google VR updates

-- Easy way to change the cardboard settings

 ## Physically-based light parameters

 Physically based light parameters have been exposed through entities.
 The **Temperature** parameter controls the light color and **Lumens** controls the light intensity.
 Adjusting these parameters gives your scene more relevant lighting, like light falloffs that occur with real lights.